ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Introduction

 \section{Introduction}

 The opioid overdose (OOD) crisis has had a striking impact on the United States, not only threatening citizens' health \citep{azadfard2022opioid} but also bringing about a substantial financial burden \citep{florence2021economic}.
-According to a report by the Centers for Disease Control and Prevention \citep{CDC2023}, OOD accounted for 110,236 deaths in a single year in 2022.
+According to a report by the \citet{CDC2023}, OOD accounted for 110,236 deaths in a single year in 2022.
 In addition, fatal OOD and opioid use disorder (OUD) cost the United States \$1.04 trillion in 2017 and that figure rose sharply to \$1.5 trillion in 2021 \citep{Beyer2022}.
 Identifying patients at risk of OOD could help prevent serious consequences \citep{marks2021identifying}.

+The opioid crisis is multifaceted, with factors like inadequate health insurance coverage \citep{blumenthal2017combat}, regulatory lapses \citep{kolodny2020fda}, and profit-motivated campaigns by pharmaceutical firms \citep{haffajee2017drug} contributing to its complexity.
+Countermeasures include deploying Prescription Drug Monitoring Programs (PDMPs) \citep{CDC2022}, enhancing addiction drug education for healthcare providers \citep{dowell2022cdc}, and developing less addictive drugs \citep{thomas2017amid}.
+Notably, PDMPs are data-driven systems tailored to detect patients at risk of OUD.
+By leveraging data analytics, these systems have successfully shielded many from critical OOD outcomes \citep{paulozzi2011prescription}.

-Opioid-related aberrant behaviors (ORABs) are patient behaviors that may indicate prescription medication abuse \citep{fleming2008reported}.
+Opioid-Related Aberrant Behaviors (ORABs) or Aberrant Drug Related Behaviors (ADRBs) are patient behaviors that may indicate prescription medication abuse \citep{fleming2008reported}.
 ORABs can be categorized into confirmed aberrant behavior and suggested aberrant behavior \citep{portenoy1996opioid, laxmaiah2008monitoring, NIDA2023}.
 Herein, confirmed aberrant behaviors have a clear evidence of medication abuse and addiction while suggested aberrant behaviors do not have a clear evidence \citep{NIDA2023}.
 Table~\ref{tab:example_of_ORABS} presents examples of such categories.
-Since ORABs have shown to be associated with patients with drug abuse problems \citep{webster2005predicting}, assessment of ORABs has been recognized as beneficial in evaluating the risk associated with opioid abuse \citep{maumus2020aberrant} and OOD \citep{wang2022using}.